wmay/dotfiles/README.md

-Data science dotfiles and installation scripts for Ubuntu 22.04, Emacs, and fish.
+Data science dotfiles and installation scripts for Ubuntu 24.04, Emacs, and fish.
 Mostly focused on R and related tools for now.

 ## Installation

-In theory you can run these from the command line:
+In theory you can run these from the command line (but it's probably wiser to just run them piecemeal instead).

 ```sh
 ./install_system_pkgs.sh